 Photography – Since buying my first SLR (a Canon AV-1) in 1980 I’ve been a keen amateur photographer.
 Mostly landscapes and weather.

 Gadgets and Tech – My other half tells me I have way too many gadgets.
 It’s true, of course.
-I’m an Apple fan boy and spend too much time on my iphone.
+I’m an Apple fan boy and spend too much time on my Macbook, iPhone and iPad.

 Classic Rock – I grew up in the 1970’s, with such hairy influencers as Led Zeppelin, Elton John, Fleetwood Mac and Lynyrd Skynyrd.
 I’ll never be influenced by disco, and if a guy who can’t play an instrument calls himself a musician, I’m Out! m/ m/